The Ultimate Guide to Cooking Salmon

 Pictured Recipe: Salmon-Vegetable Bake

 - Make the packets.
-Cut one long parchment or foil sheet per fillet.
+Cut one long parchment or aluminum foil sheet per fillet.
 If using vegetables, thinly slice and layer them on top of one another with the longest-cooking veggies on the bottom (such as potatoes).
 Place the salmon fillet on top and season with salt and pepper.
-Add sliced citrus on top of the fillet and fresh or dried herbs if desired.
+Add lemon slices on top of the fillet and fresh or dried herbs if desired.

 - Seal the packets by folding on all sides, leaving room for steam to build up inside.